Entering the European market for fresh peas

 Follow handling recommendations

 The development and condition of the fresh peas must be of a level that is able withstand transportation and handling and to arrive in satisfactory condition at the place of destination.
-Post-harvest processes, such as temperature, storage and lead time, are important to protect quality and freshness.
+Post-harvest processes, such as temperature, storage and lead time are crucial to protect quality and freshness.

-• Maintain good storage conditions.
-Avoid brown spots due to misting or exposure to water.
+- Maintain good storage conditions.
+Avoid brown spots due to misting or exposure to water or excessive moisture.

-• Experiment with controlled atmosphere that can extend the quality of fresh sugar snaps and mangetout.
-According to the BMT Cargo Handbook an atmosphere of 2-3% O2 and 2-3% of CO2 are considered the best.
+- Experiment with controlled atmosphere that can extend the quality of fresh sugar snaps and mangetout.
+According to the BMT Cargo Handbook an atmosphere of 2-3% O2 and 2-3% of CO2 with high relative humidity of 95-98% are considered the best.

 Use protective packaging